hmagph/sample.microservices.12factorapp/docs/Deploying-application-to-Bluemix.md

 To push applications to Bluemix from Eclipse you need the [IBM Eclipse Tools for Bluemix][eclipse-bluemix].
 In Eclipse go to *help -> Eclipse Marketplace* and search for Bluemix.
 Once you have downloaded the tools you should be able to create a Bluemix server by right clicking in the servers tab, selecting *new > server*, selecting the server type *IBM Bluemix* and entering your Bluemix credentials.
 To push the application to Bluemix simply drag and drop the 12FactorApp.zip file into the Bluemix server.
 WDT will prompt you to enter a name for the application, environment variables and services to bind.
 Pick a name for the application and under environment variables specify the following:

-1. dbUsername: <Cloudant 'username' credential>
+1. dbUsername: 'Cloudant-username-credential'
-2. dbPassword: <Cloudant 'password' credential>
+2. dbPassword: 'Cloudant-password-credential'
-3. dbUrl: <Cloudant 'url' credential>
+3. dbUrl: 'Cloudant-url-credential'

 #### Running the sample application on Bluemix